Palealmond/Chord-Wizard/README.md

 January 31:		Project Approval	Complete

-Feb 1:		Core Application Structure (HTML, CSS, etc) Partial
+Feb 1:		Core Application Structure (HTML, CSS, etc) Complete

-Feb 1:		Pseudocode / actual code	Incomplete
+Feb 1:		Pseudocode / actual code	Complete

-Feb 2:		Initial Clickable Model	Incomplete
+Feb 2:		Initial Clickable Model	Complete

-Feb 3:	MVP	Incomplete
+Feb 3:	MVP	Complete

-Feb 6:	Presentations	Incomplete
+Feb 6:	Presentations	Complete

 ## Priority Matrix
 Include a full list of features that have been prioritized based on the Time and Importance Matrix.
 Link this image in a similar manner to your wireframes